For a general overview of Data Studio, click here.

 Is there a way for me to send segments directly to a specific seat within a DSP?

 Data Studio has established direct connections with a number of partners to expand monetization opportunities for data owners.
-Data Owners can send data as a Direct Segment in Data Studio specifically to a buyer’s seat within The Trade Desk and Google.
+Data Owners can send data as a Direct Segment in Data Studio specifically to a buyer’s seat within The Trade Desk, Google, and MediaMath.
 In some cases with DSP approval, data owners can publicly distribute their data through Data Studio to The Trade Desk and MediaMath, for all buyers within those DSPs.